ecabanas/joaquin-webapp/docs/future-developments.md

     *   **Goal:** Allow users to personalize their profile with a custom photo.
     *   **Implementation:** Use Firebase Storage to host uploaded images.
 Add client-side logic for file handling, previewing, and compression before uploading.
 Update the user's profile with the new photo URL.

-### Tier 4: Monetization

-9.  **Implement Pricing Model with Stripe:**
-    *   **Goal:** Introduce a "Pro" tier to generate revenue and support the app's growth.
-    *   **Implementation:** Integrate the official "Run Payments with Stripe" Firebase Extension to handle subscriptions.
-The app will conditionally unlock features based on the user's subscription status, which will be stored in their Firestore user profile.
-See the [Pricing Model documentation](./pricing-model.md) for a full breakdown of the tiers.

 ---

 ## Other Ideas & Backlog